Funding for Social Enterprise: Myth or Reality?

 Recent federal legislation has focused on getting more capital into the hands of startup business ventures, with implications for the increased use of crowdfunding as a way of getting smaller investments from a larger number of investors.
 In addition, traditional venture capital firms are sharing space with social venture capital firms, who measure their investments on environmental and social impact rather than on financial ROI alone.

 For social entrepreneurs, finding funds to start up or move a project to the next level can be challenging.
-Without nonprofit status, donations and grants are virtually out of the question.
-So, how can businesses with a social component secure funding through investment or crowdsourcing?
-Our chat will provide insights from experts in both of these funding arenas.
+Without nonprofit status, tax-deductible donations and grants are virtually out of the question.

 Tom Dawkins is Co-Founder of startsomegood.com, a site helping social good initiatives raise funds and grow a community of supporters.
 Startsomegood has taken the crowdfunding model - which is growing in popularity world-wide - and customized it to reflect the unique needs of social entrepreneurs.
 The site taps into the power of the crowd, allowing social entrepreneurs to ask for small amounts of money from supporters from around the world.
 Tom is a serial social entrepreneur, previously founding Vibewire, and was the first Social Media Director at Ashoka.